Togutil people: Location

-The Togutils are categorized as separate group of people living in the interiors of north and central Halmahera.
-The Togutil people use the same language as the Tobelo people that live in the coastal area.
-Their communities are often categorized as a group of outcasts living in the jungles compared to the Tobelo living in the coastal area.
-Their physical appearance, especially their facial features and skin tone have a stronger resemblance to the Malay people than of the Tobelo.
+The Togutils are categorized as a separate group of people living in the interiors of north and central Halmahera.
+From 300 to 500 live in isolation in the Aketajawe-Lolobata National Park.
+The others live near coastal villages where they come to exchange their products.
+Some settled in houses built by the Indonesian authorities as part of social integration programs, such as in the village of Dodaga, Maba.

+The island's ecosystem is under continuous threat from industrial logging and nickel mining, and the decrease of forest and biodiversity has resulted in the loss of cultural knowledge and traditional practices of forest conservation among the Togutils, whose philosophy is "no forest, no life".

+Language

+The Togutil people use the Togutil language (ISO 639-3:Tuj), which some classify as dialect of the Tobelo language used by the Tobelo population that live in the coastal area.

+History

-According to legend, they are actually coastal dwellers who moved to the jungles in order to avoid taxes.
+According to local legend, the Togutil descend from coastal dwellers who moved to the jungles in order to avoid taxes.
 In 1915 during rule of the Dutch East Indies, there was an effort to settle them in the countryside of Kusuri and Tobelamo.
 But because they refused to pay taxes, they returned to the jungles and the settlement effort became a failure.
+However, there is no evidence to support this account of the Togutil's origins.

-Ethnos360 (formally New Tribes Mission) evangelical Christian missionaries planted a church and established a village at Tanjung Lili in eastern North Maluku in 1982.
-Proselytisation has been largely successful with the mission's converted Togutil leaders continuing the work of the missionary organisation by spreading the Gospel in more remote interior jungle areas.
+Ethnos360 (formally New Tribes Mission), an organisation of evangelical Christian missionaries, built a church and established a village at Tanjung Lili in eastern North Maluku in 1982.
+Proselytisation has been largely successful, with the mission's converted Togutil leaders continuing the work of the missionary organisation by spreading the gospel in more remote interior jungle areas.
 "Today almost all of the people who formerly lived along the Waisango, Lili, and Afu Rivers have converted to Christianity.
 Virtually all beliefs and practices connected with their previous indigenous cosmology, such as ancestor worship, have been discarded as incompatible with Christianity.
 Members of the community strongly discourage any attempt to reinitiate these practices, which are now considered to be misguided beliefs that they followed while under the influence of Satan."

-Lifestyle

-The Togutil have a very laid back lifestyle.
-Some of them still wear loinclothes, although most of them have adopted modern clothing.
-Apart from farming they lived on sago, pigs, and fish from the rivers.
-They also harvest Megapode eggs, resins, and antler horns to be sold to people from the coastal area.
-Bananas, cassava, sweet potatoes, papayas and sugar cane are common crops that can be found in their gardens.
-However, because of their semi-nomadic lifestyle, it is presumed that the farms are not cultivated intensively.
-Therefore, as it is common in areas where there are primitive tribes, jungles in this region do not show any significant disruption.
+Population

+The number of Togutils is estimated between 1,500 and 3,000 people, according to various studies carried out by Indonesian and foreign ethnologists since 2001.
+An estimate of 300-500 persons live in isolation in the forest.